Payment Issues in Healthcare Practices

 Documentation

-If a scheduling decision requires a healthcare provider’s evaluation, then the provider should document his/her clinical assessment and scheduling recommendations in the patient’s health record.
-For example, the provider might document that because the patient is stable, rescheduling the appointment will not adversely affect his/her health.
+Finally, if a scheduling decision requires a healthcare provider’s evaluation, then the provider should document their clinical assessment and scheduling recommendations in the patient’s health record.
+For example, the provider might document that because the patient is stable, rescheduling the appointment will not adversely affect their health.

 Additional Practice Tips content